The city of Miami is beaming about its new public restroom for the homeless.

 Nobody wants to see junkies overdose and die or hookers killed out on the streets, but, sadly, doesn’t the fact that these terrible things happen serve as a natural deterrent to others who may be on the threshold of falling into such de-humanizing life situations?

 Protecting people from horrible outcomes as they engage in truly damaging personal behavior is not in any way, shape or form a public service.
 In reality, it is just as soul-numbing and life-negating as the needle in the vein.
 But for preening politicians, free heroin is just as golden as a photo op on $300,000 Toilet Grand Opening Day.
-And that’s a high our elected addicts will never give up.We value your comments!
-Please weigh in on our comment section below.
+And that’s a high our elected addicts will never give up.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com